-II.
-What to Do if a Sexual Assault Has Occurred
+What to Do If a Sexual Assault Has Occurred

-If you have been sexually assaulted, you are encouraged to seek medical, psychological, and support services provided by campus and/or community services.
-If emergency response is required, please call Campus Security (x5000) or local law enforcement (744-4241).
+If you have been sexually assaulted, you are encouraged to seek immediate medical, psychological, and support/advocacy services provided by campus and/or community services.
+If emergency response is required and you are on campus, please call campus security at (626) 395-5000.
+If off campus, please call the Pasadena Police Department at (626) 744-4241 or the appropriate police department.